tejuscs/ADBD-Labs/atp-goldengate-replication/atp-goldengate-replication.md

 ### Objectives

-1. Set up real time data replication from on-premise database to an Autonomous Transaction Processing-Dedicated database instance.
+1. Set up real time data replication from on-premise database to an Autonomous AI Transaction Processing-Dedicated database instance.

 ### Required Artifacts

 - Access to an Oracle Cloud Infrastructure tenancy.
 - Access to an Oracle 12c database configured as source database.
-- An Autonomous Transaction Processing-Dedicated instance as target database.
+- An Autonomous AI Transaction Processing-Dedicated instance as target database.
-- Access to Autonomous Transaction Processing-Dedicated network via jump server or VPN.
+- Access to Autonomous AI Transaction Processing-Dedicated network via jump server or VPN.
 - VNC Viewer or other suitable VNC client on your laptop.

 ### Background and Architecture

 - There are three components to this lab.
-The *source database* that you are planning to migrate to Autonomous, the *target autonomous database* in OCI and an instance of *Oracle GoldenGate* server with access to both source and target databases.
+The *source database* that you are planning to migrate to Autonomous, the *target Autonomous AI Database* in OCI and an instance of *Oracle GoldenGate* server with access to both source and target databases.

-- The source database can be any Oracle database version 11.2.0.4 or higher with at least one application schema that you wish to replicate to an autonomous database in OCI.
+- The source database can be any Oracle database version 11.2.0.4 or higher with at least one application schema that you wish to replicate to an Autonomous AI Database in OCI.
 For the purpose of this lab, you may provision a 12.2.0.1 DBCS instance in your compartment in OCI and configure it as source.

 - The ATP Dedicated database instance you provisioned can be used as a target database in this lab.
-Since this database is in a private network with no direct access over the internet, you need to either VPN into this network or set up a developer client / bastion host via which you can connect to your target Autonomous Transaction Processing-Dedicated instance using SQL*Plus or SQL Developer client.
+Since this database is in a private network with no direct access over the internet, you need to either VPN into this network or set up a developer client / bastion host via which you can connect to your target Autonomous AI Transaction Processing-Dedicated instance using SQL*Plus or SQL Developer client.

-    **Note:** You cannot complete this lab without setting up access to your Autonomous Transaction Processing-Dedicated instance.
+    **Note:** You cannot complete this lab without setting up access to your Autonomous AI Transaction Processing-Dedicated instance.
 Therefore, set up a jump server or set up VPN (see the lab "Configure VPN Connectivity in your Exadata Network" earlier in this workshop.)

     - The GoldenGate software is going to be deployed on a linux server in a public network which has access to both the source database and the target database via the GoldenGate marketplace image in OCI.